Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Simulation Study

-For both simulations, Norm-HDP recovers well the true clustering and mean-dispersion relationships.
-Results under the EL and EQ setting for Simulation 1 and 2, respectively, are shown in Web Appendix B.4, and the remaining results are shown in Web Appendix B. For both simulations, recovery of the true clustering is robust to the choice of priors and model specification (Web Table B.1); however, for Simulation 2, the quadratic model is better in recovering the true mean-dispersion relationship in comparison to the linear model.
-In Web Table B.1, we also compare the clustering solutions based on our proposed model (and under the different settings) to three competing methods for clustering scRNA-seq data: 1) Seurat \citep{rahul2015}, 2) CIDR \citep{Lin}, and 3)TSCAN \citep{TSCAN}.
+For both simulations, we investigate prior sensitivity by comparing general priors based on standard hyperparameter values with empirical priors based on hyperparameters specified using initial \textit{bayNorm} estimates (as described in Section \ref{sec:prior}).
+In addition, to enhance flexibility, we consider both linear and quadratic relationships in the prior model for the mean-variance relationship.
+Results presented focus on the quadratic model with empirical priors (the remaining results are shown in Web Appendix \ref{sec:sim1_and_2_results}).
+But, we highlight that recovery of the true clustering is robust to the choice of priors and model specification (Table \ref{Table: Compare_VI}); for Simulation 2, however, the quadratic model is better in recovering the true mean-dispersion relationship in comparison to the linear model.
+In Table \ref{Table: Compare_VI}, we also compare the clustering solutions based on our proposed model (and under the different settings) to three competing methods for clustering scRNA-seq data: 1) Seurat \citep{rahul2015}, 2) CIDR \citep{Lin}, and 3)TSCAN \citep{TSCAN}.
 The VI and adjusted Rand index (ARI) are used to compare the clustering solutions with the truth, where a small value of VI and large value of ARI indicate good performance.
-In both simulations, Norm-HDP performs the best, followed by Seurat, TSCAN and CIDR.
+In both simulations, NormHDP performs the best, followed by Seurat, TSCAN and CIDR.

-Posterior predictive checks are presented in Web Appendix B. For the simulated and replicated datasets, we use local polynomial regression to estimate the relationship between 1) the mean against the standard deviation of the log shifted counts and 2) the log mean counts against the drop-out probabilities.
-These relationships are similar for the simulated and replicated datasets, highlighting the sensible fit of the proposed model.
+Posterior predictive checks are presented in Figure \ref{fig:case1_summary_appendix} and \ref{fig:case2_summary_appendix} for Simulation 1 and 2, respectively.
+For the simulated and replicated datasets, we use kernel density estimation (KDE) to estimate densities of key statistics, namely the 1) mean of log shifted counts, 2) the standard deviation of log shifted counts and 3) the dropout probabilities of each gene.
+The KDE of the simulated dataset is similar to the KDEs of the replicated datasets, highlighting the sensible fit of the proposed model.